 The most important aspect of treatment is rest and reduced physical and mental activity.
 The key is to avoid re-injury, especially for athletes.
 Because there is a strong emotional element to your recovery, it is important to avoid stress as well.
 This can be a challenge because being forced to rest can make you antsy and start worrying about the team, school or work.
 Some doctors believe the rest period should last only one week in order to avoid worsening the stress that can add to your psychological symptoms.
 After the first week, you can ease into a less strenuous work and school schedule.

 Concussion treatment requires a strong support team to watch for symptoms that can indicate you are not fully recovered, such as stress and sleep disturbance.
-Your support team must understand how concussions can affect your overall wellness and behaviour and avoid negative reaction to what might appear as undesirable behaviour.
+Your support team must understand how concussions can affect your overall wellness and behaviour and avoid a negative reactions to what might appear as undesirable behaviour.
 Instead, understanding is key for recovery from a concussion.
 As well, a support team can help determine if your symptoms are worsening, or have returned after your recovery period.

 - As part of your concussion treatment, your rest time dos and don’ts should include: